 Cost of hiring an in-house bookkeeper in Australia

-The total cost of hiring an in-house bookkeeper includes salary, benefits, office space, and equipment.
-Here’s a detailed breakdown:
+The total cost of hiring an in-house bookkeeper includes salaries, benefits, office space and office equipment.
+The breakdown of costs is provided below:

 1. Bookkeeper salary